lccc-project/lccc/docs/lcrust/formats/rlib.md

     ConstUnstable{feature: u32, issue: u32} = 6,
     ConstStableInEdition{edition: u32} = 7,
     ConstRemovedInEdition{edition: u32} = 8,
+    SafeInEdition{edition: u32} = 9,
+    UnsafeInEdition{edition: u32} = 10,
+    SafeStable{since: u32} = 11,
+    SafeUnstable{feature: u32, issue: u32} = 12,
 }
 ```

-Other variants are reserved and may be given meaning in future versions, implementations should not produce these variants and shall ignore them if present in the file.
-The value of the trailing 4 bytes of any variant except for `Unstable` is undefined and shall be ignored when reading the file.
+Other variants are reserved and may be given meaning in future versions.
 Only the `Stable`, `Unstable`, and `StableInEdition` variants are meaningful for the `stability` field of a crate header.

-`since` for the `Stable` and `ConstStable` variants shall be an indecies in the string table for the file which is either an empty string or a version string which contains a rust language version, *major*.*minor*, which the version of the rust language the item was stabilized or was stabilized for use in `const` fns.
+`since`shall be an index in the string table for the file which is either an empty string or a version string which contains a rust language version, *major*.*minor*, which the version of the rust language the item was stabilized or was stabilized for use in `const` fns.
-`feature` for the `Unstable` and `ConstUnstable` variants shall be indecies in the string table for the file which is the feature
+`feature` shall be an index in the string table for the file which is the name of the feature it applies to.

+`edition` for `StableInEdition`

 ### Extra Information